 Kenneth looked at his partner, who at this point seemed like his cellmate.
 For the first time, he weakly smiled at the young man.
 “Thank you.
 I’m sorry I’ve been rude.
 I’m just preoccupied.”

 They waited in silence for several minutes and then Brandon spoke up.
 “Let’s talk about something.
 It’ll make the time go by.”
-He rubbed the palms of hands together in anticipation.
+He rubbed the palms of his hands together in anticipation.

 Although he knew the young man meant well, Kenneth’s disappointment was weighing on him, and he did not feel like engaging in conversation.
 “I’m not much of a talker.”